 Is there any chance this will not work for me?

-Of course – everyone is different so you will just have to try it to see if it works for you 🙂 I know several people who wash their hair this way and all with amazing results, though I don’t know anyone with really thick black hair.
-It will probably just need more mixture though, I don’t see why it would work – if you have thick hair and have tried this method, do leave a comment to tell me how it went!
+Of course – everyone is different so you will just have to try it to see if it works for you.
+I know several people who wash their hair this way and all with amazing results.
+However, some people with really thick dark hair have found they need to use a lot more mixture to make it work.

 The only time it didn’t work for me was when I was in Nottingham and the water was too “hard”.
 Hard water makes my hair super dry as it is and I walked out of the shower with hair looking like straw.
 You can probably fix that with some conditioner though but I didn’t have any at hand to try.